 Advice for new duck hunters on decoy spreads

 When you get any waterfowlers to talk about the best decoy spreads for a given scenario, you’re likely to get a few different answers, which can be frustrating but also makes sense.
 There are so many factors in play while duck hunting, and any or all of them can impact what is ultimately the best or most effective decoy setup.
+Other things like a Texas rig can help you work smarter not harder.
 For new duck hunters especially, it can be really confusing.
 On top of figuring out which and how many waterfowl decoys to buy, you also need to figure out how to arrange them while hunting.
 It’s a lot to consider.
 Here are some common duck decoy strategies that work for puddle ducks and diving ducks, as well as some other tips to make the most of your next hunting season.

 When you start buying duck decoys to match the type of duck hunting you’ll be doing, you’ll quickly realize there are a lot of options.
 There are decoys to resemble different species, different sexes, and varying degrees of realistic touches.
 But there are also several different types or styles of decoys, which is just another piece of the puzzle.
 Common duck decoys come in floating, standing, laying, or flying configurations, and some are arranged in feeding positions or designed to spin or move in some way.
 Here’s a quick breakdown of the best scenarios for each type:

 - Species – it should be a no-brainer that you should try to use decoys that match the species you’re hunting, but that’s not a universal rule.
 For example, you can attract most puddle ducks by using mallard decoys alone.
-But for the best luck, you may try using a mixed-species spread to attract the largest variety.
+But for the best luck, you may try using a mixed-species spread to attract the largest variety like bluebill.